🛠 Hardware Fix

 • Right-click → Update driver

-If that doesn’t work, uninstall the device and restart your computer.
+If that doesn’t work, uninstall the device and restart your PC to reinstall it automatically.

 06